mlswg/mls-protocol/draft-barnes-mls-protocol.md

 correct data.
 If the padding mechanism is used to improve protection against timing side-channels, it MUST be implemented in a "constant-time" at the MLS layer and above.

+### Delayed and Reordered Application messages

+Since each MLSCiphertext contains the Group identifier, the epoch and a message counter, a participant receiving Application messages out of order is able to compute the correct AEAD decryption keys if he kept the Application secret long enough.

+For usability, MLS might require to keep the Application secrets for a certain amount of time to retain the ability to decrypt delayed or out of order messages, possibly still in transit while a decryption is being done.
+Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.
+As every other secret the Application secrets and all derived secret values MUST be deleted after a reasonnably short amount of time.
+It is RECOMMENDED to securely delete secrets after 7 days.

 # Security Considerations